-You’ll be happy to know that even if you cannot tolerate having any dairy, there are types of kefir that are still rich in probiotics and have plenty of healthy kefir benefits but are completely lactose- and dairy-free.
+Even if you can’t tolerate having any dairy, there are types of kefir that are still rich in probiotics and have plenty of healthy kefir benefits but are completely lactose- and dairy-free.
 There are essentially two main types of kefir, and they differ in multiple ways.

 The two types of kefir are milk kefir (made from cow, sheep or goat milk but also from coconut milk) and water kefir (made from sugary water or coconut water, both of which do not contain any dairy).

-While the base liquid used in different types of kefirs varies, the process for making kefir is still the same, and the kefir benefits are thought to be present in both types.
+While the base liquid used in different types of kefirs varies, the process for making kefir is still the same, and the multitude of kefir health benefits are thought to be present in both types.
 All kefir is made using kefir “grains,” which are a yeast/bacterial fermentation starter.
-All types of kefirs are similar to kombucha (another healthy probiotic-rich drink favorite) in that they must have sugar either naturally present or else added in order to allow the healthy bacteria to grow and for the fermentation process to take place.
+All types of kefirs are similar to kombucha (another healthy probiotic-rich drink) in that they must have sugar either naturally present or else added in order to allow the healthy bacteria to grow and for the fermentation process to take place.

 However, the end result is that both kombucha and kefir are very low in sugar, because the live active yeast essentially “eats” the large majority of the added sugar during the fermenting process.

 Here is more information about how the different types of kefirs are made and how their tastes and uses differ: